LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 ![credits screen](media/credits.png)

 Details of the creators of firmware, current and past developers who have made major contributions to the firmware.
 Note.
-Its not practical to list every person who has helped with the development of the firmware.
+It's not practical to list every person who has helped with the development of the firmware.

 <div style="page-break-after: always; break-after: page;"></div>